JTOne123/Global-Name-Sorter/README.md

 dotnet test
 ```

-you can also checkout the [Contributing Guide](CONTRIBUTING.md) or [wiki](https://github.com/PuZZleDucK/Global-Name-Sorter/wiki)to find out more about getting involved with Global Name Sorter.
+you can also checkout the [Contributing Guide](CONTRIBUTING.md) or [wiki](https://github.com/PuZZleDucK/Global-Name-Sorter/wiki) to find out more about getting involved with Global Name Sorter.

 ## Assumptions and Issues